CSCfi/lega-mirroring/lega_mirroring/workflows/README.md

 [Here](https://github.com/CSCfi/lega-mirroring/blob/master/lega_mirroring/workflows/luigi_example.png) is an example of what luigi visualizer looks like when running TransferProcessing.py.
 The pipeline is read from bottom to top.

 ## Workflow 1: TransferTracking
-Workflow 1 is used to periodically run the `cf-dir` script.
+Workflow 1 is used to periodically run the `monitor` script.
 See [README](https://github.com/CSCfi/lega-mirroring/blob/master/README.md) for operating principles.

 Workflow 1 can be run from command line (*cwd: lega-mirroring*) by typing: